Jc-alt logo

 HashMap Application: Representing Relationships

-Model relationships between entities.
+We can model relationships between entities.

-Ex: Adjacency list representation of a graph:
+Ex: Adjacency list for a graph

 def graph():

-edges = [(1, 2), (2, 3), (1, 3)] # List of edges in the graph
+edges = [(1, 2), (2, 3), (1, 3)]

 # Build the adjacency list